harryjjacobs/autoslider/README.md

 This plugin requies jQuery.

-You must first create a div to use as the gallery and put the images you want to be scrolled through inside.
+You must first create a div to use as the gallery and put the images you want to be scrolled through inside;
 ```html
 <div id="gallery">
 <img src="images/banner1.jpg"></img>